evkx/evkx.github.io/content/models/tesla/model_3/Model_3/_index.md

 ### Brakes

 The rear and front brakes are [cast-iron discs](../../../../technology/brakes/#disc-brakes).
-The front discs are 355mm, and the rear discs are 355mm.
+The front discs are 355 mm, and the rear discs are 355 mm.

 ### Regenerative Braking